gordicaleksa/Open-NLLB-stopes/stopes/pipelines/prepare_data/README.md

 # NLLB prepare_data pipeline

+Setup:
+Run `prepare_extra_configs.py` to create 2 additional yaml files that you'll need to pass to `prepare_data.yaml`.

 This pipeline takes in the filtered corpora text files (can be compressed), trains an SPM model, deduplicates, shards, encodes & binarizes them in the format required by fairseq.
 An array of jobs is scheduled wherever possible, in particular for validate, retrieve_data, dedup_sharding and binarizing.
 The pipeline uses the caching feature of Stopes.

 ## Input Config: